 WRC-12 removed from the frequency band 5 091–5 150 MHz the provisions for using this band for aeronautical security transmissions.
 The proposal to allocate the frequency band 5 000–5 010 MHz to the AM(R)S for airport surface communication was rejected although it was demonstrated that AM(R)S and RNSS feeder links can share this frequency band.
 In order to ensure interoperability, ICAO is considering the opportunities to extend the tuning range for AeroMacs in the ICAO SARPs and include the frequency band 5 000–5 030 MHz for use by AeroMACS taking into account the radio regulatory provisions for the use of this band.

+WRC-15

+[Add text about the removal of the time restrictions on the fixed satellite service]

 This page deliberately left blank.